StellaLukasser/GSoC2020/Description.md

 Yoshi (in progress)

-These projects include algorithms for special stitches like a grid stitch, which are implemented by just using the stitch brick instead of preprogrammed stitches.
+These projects include algorithms for special stitches like a grid stitch, which are implemented by just using the stitch brick instead of preprogrammed stitches:

 stitches
 https://share.catrob.at/app/project/7e6b2636-e828-11ea-9251-005056a36f47